otaviojava/jcassandra-book/04-cql.md

 ALTER KEYSPACE Excelsior WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 4};
 ```

-It is also possible to remove the keyspace with the * drop keyspace *, in our example:
+It is also possible to remove the keyspace with the **drop keyspace**, in our example:

 ```sql
 DROP KEYSPACE library;
 ```

 If the user tries to create or remove the same table more than once, an error message is generated.
-For example, `Keyspace 'library' already exists` or` ConfigurationException: Cannot drop non existing keyspace 'library'.` to create or remove respectively.
-One way to avoid such an error is to make this change only if it really makes sense: just create it if it doesn't exist or only remove it if it exists.
+For example, `Keyspace 'library' already exists or ConfigurationException: Cannot drop non-existing keyspace 'library'`. to create or remove respectively.
+One way to avoid such an error is to make this change only if it makes sense: just create it if it doesn't exist or only remove it if it exists.
 For this purpose, the syntax supports this condition:

 ```sql